somethingstamo/somethingstamo/README.md

-Look I just wanna transfer files I don't wanna have to write a whole bio and everything.
+Look man I just wanna transfer files I don't wanna have to write a whole bio and everything.

 :)